You’ve probably heard stories from people who say they can’t eat wheat in the U.S. but can eat it in Europe.

 Conversely, researchers didn’t observe any “significant difference” when the patients ate modern wheat products.

-However, researchers concluded that no single wheat type could be recommended as better for reducing the risks of or mitigating the severity of celiac disease or other gluten disorders.
+In the end, however, researchers concluded that no single wheat type could be recommended as “better” for reducing the risks of or mitigating the severity of celiac disease or other gluten disorders.

-While blaming the rise in celiac disease and gluten disorders solely on the changes in modern wheat is a stretch, the rise of celiac disease and other gluten disorders might be better explained by increased awareness, better diagnostic tools, poor gut health, chemicals, and an increasingly poor American diet, which has been connected to a slew of chronic diseases, digestive disorders, autoimmune diseases, and metabolic disease.
+Bottom Line: While blaming the rise in celiac disease and gluten disorders solely on the changes in modern wheat is a stretch, the rise might be better explained by increased awareness and better diagnostic tools.
+It could also be explained by poor gut health, chemicals, and an increasingly poor American diet that includes a lot of wheat, sugar, and refined foods.

 U.S. vs. European Wheat

-Some say they can eat European wheat without issue but then return to the U.S. to find wheat makes them feel sicker than ever.
+Some say they can eat European wheat without issue but then return to the U.S. to find eating wheat makes them feel sicker than ever.
 How does one explain this phenomenon, mainly when all wheat contains gluten at the end of the day?
+Could it be explained by the differences in the type of wheat used in the U.S. vs. Europe?

-The primary wheat grown and used in the U.S. is hard red winter (60 percent of U.S. wheat production) and hard red spring wheat (23 percent of U.S. wheat production).
-Despite its name, hard kinds of wheat net softer, stretchier, and fluffier bread and baked goods because they contain more gluten.
+The primary wheat grown and used in the U.S. is hard red winter, which makes up 60 percent of U.S. wheat production.
+The next most common wheat is hard red spring wheat, which makes up 23 percent of U.S. wheat production.
+Despite its name, hard kinds of wheat net softer, stretchier, and fluffier baked goods because they contain more gluten.

-The most common type of wheat in Europe is known as soft wheat.
-It contains less gluten than hard kinds of wheat.
+Conversely, the most common type of wheat in Europe is soft wheat.
+It contains less gluten than hard wheat.
 Italy almost exclusively uses soft wheat in its baked goods.

-While the lower gluten content in the most common kinds of wheat used in Europe might explain why some people find the cereal grain easier to digest in Europe, it’s important to take such a conclusion with a grain of salt.
+While the lower gluten content in the most common kinds of wheat used in Europe might explain why some people find the cereal grain easier to digest in Europe, it’s important to take this conclusion with a grain of salt.

-Dr. Davis once said, “Less bad does not necessarily equate with good… If full-tar, unfiltered cigarettes cause lung cancer and heart disease, but smoking low-tar, filtered cigarettes causes slightly less lung cancer and heart disease, should we then conclude that smoking low-tar filtered cigarettes is therefore good?
+The Bottom Line: While European wheat may contain less gluten, it still contains gluten.
+Dr. Davis once said it best: “Less bad does not necessarily equate with good… If full-tar, unfiltered cigarettes cause lung cancer and heart disease, but smoking low-tar, filtered cigarettes causes slightly less lung cancer and heart disease, should we then conclude that smoking low-tar filtered cigarettes is therefore good?
 Of course not,” he says.
-Touche!

 Why Is Wheat More Tolerable in Europe?